Rlopezra/NSC-Student-Tracker-Reduction-Script/README.md

 # NSC Student Tracker Reduction Script

-I created a Python script to restructure the file to make the Student Tracker File manageable.
+I created a Python script to restructure the Student Tracker File  and make it more manageable in excel.
 It condenses  students  enrollment records so that there's only one enrollment record for each institution a student attended.

 For example, instead of having a record for each semester I attended Evergreen Valley College: